tiller-vgs/info-skjerm/Backend/info-skjerm-api/README.md

 To launch the application:

 1. Navigate to ..\info-skjerm\Backend\info-skjerm-api in your terminal
-2. Run the command: '''bash dotnet run build''' it will open port
+2. Run the command: "dotnet run build"
 3. To open the swagger page type /swagger after the url.

 ## shutting down the backend